PUT-JUG/lab-rtos/src/en/Lab 01 - Installing the Linux OS.md

 ## Installing the operation system

-* Download the *ISO* image from the website https://xubuntu.org/download/ - version 18.04.\*, *Desktop* for the 64-bit architecture - choose the server (*mirror*) located closely to you and then - the correct ISO file (*xubuntu-18.04.2-desktop-amd64.iso*).
+* Download the *ISO* image from the website https://xubuntu.org/download/ - version 18.04.\*, *Desktop* for the 64-bit architecture - choose the server (*mirror*) located close to you and then - the correct ISO file (*xubuntu-18.04.2-desktop-amd64.iso*).

 * Run your VM by clicking *Start*.
 The machine is set to boot from the virtual CD drive by default.
 During the first run, the VM will ask to select the location of ISO file: